 This one is my daughter’s favourite, although she does it for fun along with me, the benefits are cathartic.
 It is one of the most effective yoga asanas for mental well-being.
 It is done fully supported pose using a wall and sometimes a pile of blankets.

 Viparitasana is a simple but effective anxiety-alleviating yoga that helps relax and calm the mind and stimulates the nervous system.
 It also regulates blood flow and is helpful in treating depression and insomnia.

 8.)
 Halasana (Plough Pose)

-Halasana may look slightly difficult but is super effective with calming your brain and therapeutic for your back.
+Halasana may look slightly difficult but is super effective in calming your brain and therapeutic for your back.
 An inverted pose would require you to keep your hands on the floor, raise your legs and place them right behind your head.

 Halasana for mental health:

 Halasana strengthens and opens up the neck, shoulders, abs, and back muscles.
 It is very helpful in calming the nervous system, eventually reducing stress and fatigue.
-Besides this, it is helpful in strengthening the immune system and improved flexibility.
+Besides this, it is helpful in strengthening the immune system and improving flexibility.